OSOT Advocating on Behalf of Ontario Occupational Therapists

 The Ontario Society of Occupational Therapists works on behalf of its members to position occupational therapy and occupational therapists in Ontario’s ever evolving health care system in order to enable access to occupational therapy services for those with need.

 The issues listed below identify key policy and practice foci that presently drive OSOT’s advocacy agenda.
 Many of these issues are inter-related and are consistent to health system priorities in the province.
-At a time when health system transformation is impending, we believe occupational therapy has much to offer in solutions-focused, evidence-based and client-focused interventions and services!
+We believe occupational therapy has much to offer in solutions-focused, evidence-based, and client-focused interventions and services!

 OSOT's Current Advocacy Priorities